FAQ

 • How do I book my training sessions?

 After creating an account from the link at hdcsandiego.com, go to http://app.upperhand.io or the Upper Hand mobile app and log in.
 If you have purchased a program, you will find your Credit Passes there, which will be used to book sessions with the trainer of your choice.
-If you need any help, call us at (858) 265-6340.
+If you need any help, call or text us at (858) 265-6340.

 • What do I need to bring for my sessions?